aerrojuakhil/monitoring-and-control-system/README.md

 The device is in Off state but sure you can check out the cross-window communication of the control system.

-Here is the working link of my project:
+Here is the working of my project:
 <a href="https://www.youtube.com/watch?v=VnjVS3LjPIw&ab_channel=Akhil"><button>Link</button></a>